Philadelphia Public Art @philart.net

 * Statue of Abraham Lincoln

-* big seated person, chair, pen and paper, eagles, federal and city seals
+* big seated person, chair, quill, book, eagles, federal and city seals

 * inscription: